-Since the United Kingdom left the European Union in 2020, certain freedom of movement restrictions now apply to all UK nationals looking to either travel around Europe or live, work and study in a European country.
-The good news is, that some countries like Portugal are welcoming UK nationals, allowing them to apply to Portugal’s popular Golden Visa Scheme.
+Since the United Kingdom left the European Union in 2020, certain freedom of movement restrictions now apply to all UK nationals looking to either travel around Europe or live, work, and study in a European country.
+The good news is that some countries like Portugal are welcoming UK nationals, such as by allowing them to apply to Portugal’s popular Golden Visa scheme.
 Yes, moving to Portugal through the Golden Visa program could be an excellent option to secure EU residency once again.

 Initiated in 2012, the Portuguese Golden Visa offers the right to live and work in Portugal and travel freely across the EU in exchange for qualifying investment in the country.
-To date, the program has generated more than €6 billion from 10,903 applicants.
-British citizens have enjoyed the possibility of applying for Portugal’s Golden Visa since the 1 of January 2021.
+To date, the Golden Visa program has generated more than €6 billion from 11,628 Golden Visa applicants.
+British citizens have enjoyed the possibility of applying for Portugal’s Golden Visa since 1 January 2021.

-If you are a British national, the Portuguese Golden Visa is the perfect solution to your EU residency needs, allowing you to travel freely across the Schengen area and live in a European country.
-This guide walks you through the practical steps to consider to acquire a post-Brexit Portugal Golden Visa for UK citizens.
+If you are a British national, the Portuguese Golden Visa is the perfect solution to your EU residency needs, allowing you to travel freely across the Schengen Area and live in a European country.
+This guide walks you through the practical steps to consider in acquiring a post-Brexit Portugal Golden Visa for UK citizens.

 What is Brexit?

 Brexit is the nickname for “British exit” from the European Union (EU), which the United Kingdom (UK) had been a member of since 1973.
-Officially, the UK left the EU at the end of 31 January 2020, but the transitional phase of leaving only concluded at the end of December 2020.
+Officially, the UK left the EU on 31 January 2020, but the transitional phase of leaving concluded at the end of December 2020.

 Now that the UK is no longer in the EU, there are certain restrictions in place for Brits wanting to live, study or work in an EU member state.
 UK nationals now need a visa if they want to stay in the EU for more than 90 days in a 180-day period.

-For more information about your residence rights post-Brexit, check out Europa’s useful resource by clicking here.
+For more information about your residence rights post-Brexit, check out Europa’s useful resource by D7 Visa.

 How to obtain Portugal residency for British citizens after Brexit?

-While Brexit is ‘over’, certain EU member states like Portugal are open to any British expats looking to move to Portugal, or simply spend a few months a year here.
+Certain EU member states like Portugal are open to any British expats looking to move to Portugal or simply spend a few months a year here.

-To move to Portugal, Brits will need a visa the same way Americans or Australians need one.
-A number of visa options are available like the D7 visa, but an excellent option is Portugal’s Golden Visa.
+If the Brits want to stay longer or move to Portugal from the UK, they will need a visa the same way Americans or Australians need one.
+A number of visa options are available, such as the D7 Visa.
+An excellent option to consider is Portugal’s Golden Visa.

 Portugal Golden Visa for UK citizens

-Another popular option is to invest in investment funds for the Portugal Golden Visa.
-Whatever investment route you decide to go for, the Portuguese Golden Visa is an excellent solution for Brits looking to reside in a European country, or simply travel visa-free around Europe’s Schengen area.
+A popular Portugal Golden Visa investment option is to invest in investment funds for the Portugal Golden Visa.
+There are also options to invest in business and job creation, or in the national heritage or scientific research.
+Whatever investment route you decide to go for, the Portuguese Golden Visa is an excellent solution for Brits looking to reside in a European country, or simply travel visa-free around Europe’s Schengen Area.

 Portugal Golden Visa Benefits for British Citizens

 From the moment the Brexit process started, many British citizens started searching for new alternatives to enable them to travel around Europe freely and still enjoy the EU citizens’ privileges.
-Once the Brexit process is complete, some European countries like Portugal offered many available solutions to make it easy again for British citizens to move around Europe.
-One of the best available visa options is the Portuguese Golden Visa for UK British citizens.
+Following Brexit, some European countries like Portugal offered many available solutions to make it easy again for British citizens to move around Europe.
+One of the best available visa options is the Portuguese Golden Visa for UK citizens.

 Visa-free travel to 172 countries in the world